colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 The audit trail gap surfaced Monday afternoon.

-James had been reviewing cache behavior when he noticed it.
+Jamie had been reviewing cache behavior when he noticed it.
 "We're logging all direct queries," he reported at the 5 PM retrospective.
 "But cached responses aren't generating audit entries.
 About 65% of our queries hit the cache—and 65% of our access patterns are invisible."

 The room went quiet.
 In healthcare, audit trails weren't optional.
 HIPAA required the ability to demonstrate who accessed what patient data and when.
 The Montefiore case—$4.75 million in penalties for access control failures—was fresh in everyone's mind.